 In mathematics, ‘Volume’ is a mathematical quantity that shows the amount of three-dimensional space occupied by an object or a closed surface.
 The unit of volume is in cubic units such as m3, cm3, in3 etc.

-Volume is also termed as capacity, sometimes.
+Sometimes, volume is also termed capacity.
 For example, the amount of water a cylindrical jar can occupy is measured by its volume.
 Check volume of cylinder here.

 |Table of Contents:|

 A volume is simply defined as the amount of space occupied by any three-dimensional solid.
 These solids can be a cube, a cuboid, a cone, a cylinder or a sphere.

 Different shapes have different volumes.
 In 3D geometry, we have studied the various shapes and solids such as cubes, cuboids, cylinders, cones, etc., that are defined in three dimensions.
 For all these shapes, we are going to learn to find the volume.

 Unit of Volume